 Psychology Degrees, Schools, and Careers in Kentucky

 Once you get past the obligatory clichés about Kentucky being best known for its bourbon distilleries and horse-racing, you might learn that the Bluegrass state has a diverse and reputable set of postsecondary education options, many of which include excellent psychology degree programs.
-According to Kentucky's Commission on Postsecondary Education, the state had more than 140,000 undergraduates enrolled in public and independent institutions in 2014 and they had another 8,000 graduate students enrolled during that period as well.
+According to Kentucky's Commission on Postsecondary Education, the state had more than 216,000 undergraduates enrolled in public and independent institutions in 2018 and they had another 46,000 graduate students enrolled during that period as well.
 The biggest institutions are the nine public institutions in the state that include a number of research institutions but there are also a number of for-profit schools, independent schools, private colleges and community colleges available for students to explore.
 Psychology is a popular degree choice everywhere in the country and Kentucky is no exception, it just might not be as popular as some might initially think.
-The state granted more than 1,000 undergraduate and graduate psychology degrees in 2015-16 but most of those degrees came from a small percentage of the schools (University of Kentucky, Western Kentucky, etc.).
+The state granted more than 2,100 undergraduate and graduate degrees in social and behavioral sciences in 2016-17 but most of those degrees came from a small percentage of the schools (University of Kentucky, Western Kentucky, etc.).
 Education and humanities degrees are the first choices of students in Kentucky apparently.

 While Kentucky is one of the cheaper states in which to attend college with the average annual cost of enrollment for a full-time student in Kentucky in 2013-14 ranging from $17,281 for in-state students attending public schools to $29,527 for students attending a private institution in Kentucky, there is no doubt that picking a college in Kentucky represents not only an important life decision but also a hefty financial investment.
 This is why students who are interested in studying psychology in Kentucky should ensure they do thorough and in-depth research into the state’s options before they pick the school or degree program that they think suits them best.
 But before students start that research, they should have a clear idea of what type of psychology degree and what type of psychology career they wish to pursue because in psychology, the degree you obtain makes a huge difference.